scipy-conference/scipy_proceedings/papers/oliver_beckstein/oliver_beckstein.rst

 More recently, a 12.7 M CG particle system combining the influenza A envelope and a model of a plasma membrane :cite:`doi:10.1021/jacs.5b08048` were simulated together (Figure :ref:`fig:virion` A).
 MDAnalysis was used to assess the stability of this enormous system by tracking, for example, the changes in :math:`Z` coordinate values for different system components (Figure :ref:`fig:virion` B).
 In this case, the membrane appeared to rise too rapidly over the course of 50 ns, which suggests that the simulation system will likely have to be redesigned.
-Such large systems are challenging to work with, including their visualization, and analysis of quantitites based on particle coordinates is essential to assess the correct behavior of the simulations.
+Such large systems are challenging to work with, including their visualization, and analysis of quantities based on particle coordinates is essential to assess the correct behavior of the simulations.

 .. _lipid diffusion analysis code: https://github.com/tylerjereddy/diffusion_analysis_MD_simulations